LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Experiments

+Since our study focuses on 3D CT imaging tasks, we consider the average of slice-wise SSIM$_\text{2D}$ and volumetric SSIM$_\text{3D}$ for optimizing more robustly and keeping perceptual quality.
+In Table~\ref{table:ssim2d3d_compare1}, we compare the performance of \modelname optimized by SSIM$_\text{3D}$ loss and SSIM$_\text{2D}$ loss.
+Additionally, we present the GPU memory usage and training time with mini-batch size being 1.
+It can be observed that their performance is close but SSIM$_\text{2D}$ requires less memory usage and training time consumption.
+Therefore, we use SSIM$_\text{2D}$ as the final loss function due to its efficiency.

 We further investigate different types of loss functions to optimize \modelname.
-We tried several loss functions that are common in image restoration tasks including L1 loss, MSE loss, Charbonnier loss in Eq.~\eqref{cb loss} and SSIM loss in Eq.~\eqref{ssim_loss}.
-Among them, L1 loss, MSE loss, and Charbonnier loss are image quality evaluation at pixel level while SSIM loss is a structural information measurement.
-As shown in Table~\ref{loss functions}, we find that similar results are obtained for all losses, indicating that our model is robust to different loss functions.
+We try several loss functions that are common in image restoration tasks including L1 loss, MSE loss as well as Charbonnier loss, and SSIM loss in Eq.~\eqref{eq:loss_final}.
+As shown in Table~\ref{table:loss_functions}, we find that similar results are obtained for all losses, indicating that our model is robust to different loss functions.
 Specifically, SSIM loss achieves the best results on SSIM while Charbonnier loss achieves the best results on PSNR and RMSE.
 Next, we add these two loss functions together and weight the SSIM loss with $\lambda=2$ in Eq.~\eqref{eq:loss_final}, which achieves the best results.